InfoPath Forms Services Architecture

 IIS and supporting ASP.NET modules: Return HTML to the browser, make file requests to the Page Generator and Converter, and forward postback information to be processed by the Page Generator.

 InfoPath Forms Services HTTP Handler: Forwards requests from the IIS and supporting ASP.NET modules and the Page Generator.

-Page Generator: Communicates with external data sources, stores and retrieves session state, gets initial data and solution modules, processes postback event log data, and returns data to IIS and supporting ASP.NET modules based on request from the InfoPath Forms Services HTTP Handler.
+Page Generator: Communicates with external data sources, stores and retrieves session state, retrieves initial data and solution modules, processes postback event log data, and returns data to IIS and supporting ASP.NET modules based on request from the InfoPath Forms Services HTTP Handler.